Orosur discovers new gold zone near Pepas and accelerates exploration at Anzá

 Orosur reported two encouraging drilling results from this new zone.
 Hole PEP082 revealed a 26.4-meter interval averaging 2.85 grams of gold per tonne from a depth of 5.3 meters.
 Hole PEP083 returned 14.45 meters at 8.27 grams of gold per tonne starting from the surface.
-According to Orosur, this new zone shares similarities with Pepas, which could suggest that mineralization extends beyond the previously known area.
+According to Orosur, this new zone shares similarities with Pepas, which could indicate that mineralization extends beyond the previously known area.
 Orosur specified that further drilling is underway to better understand the size and orientation of this zone.
-At this stage, Holes PEP084 to PEP086 also show visual indicators similar to those observed at Pepas.
+Holes PEP084 to PEP086 also show, at this stage, visual indicators similar to those observed at Pepas.

 This announcement comes as Orosur regained full control of the Anzá project in November 2024, following the acquisition of Minera Monte Aguila, the former joint venture vehicle with Newmont and Agnico Eagle.
 The project covers approximately 330 km² within Colombia's Mid-Cauca gold belt.
 Since taking back control, the company has focused its efforts on three main areas: Pepas, APTA, and El Cedro.
 Pepas was the subject of an initial mineral resource estimate published on February 10, reporting 201,000 ounces of gold in the indicated category and an additional 19,000 ounces in the inferred category, within a deposit starting at the surface and currently modeled under an open-pit mining hypothesis.